It’s not always about what the organization does online. It’s also about what it doesn’t do online.

-How an investment firm is presented on the Internet, be it through the website, emails, or search engine results, can make or break a prospective client’s perception of the organization.
+An investment firm’s online presence, be it through the website, emails, or search engine results, can make or break a prospective client's perception of the organization.

 Furthermore, it’s not always about what the organization does online.
 It’s also about what it doesn’t do online, not being transparent or easily accessible, as two examples.

 Investment organizations can avoid shooting themselves in the foot by addressing otherwise preventable actions and inactions